Logo

 This rudiment was arranged a bit further and has evolved to become the example track The Pale Rider .

 Generative factories do not make any assumptions about genre or style.
 Their internal rules are universal and the range of expression is vast.
 You will never get clichés or stereotypes, except by pure chance.
-If you want standards like reggae, boogie, or bossa nova, you'll probably get results faster with an auto-accompaniment arranger keyboard.
-If you want striking and memorable expressions as building blocks for your work, use Synfire.
+Striking and memorable expressions can be used as building blocks for your work.
 Here is a medley of generated phrases (that happened to fall into many different styles).

 Tip: The parts of a piano phrase (left hand, right hand, chords) can be played by different instruments.
 A simple trick to build consistent textures or patterns that may become the basis of a great song.
 With Synfire Pro you can generate thousands of phrases and render them against as many different chord progressions.